helmutkian/cl-node/README.md

 CL-Node allows you to run Node.js as a thread within your Common Lisp process.
 You can evaluate and invoke JavaScript code on the fly.

-CL-Node is built on JXCore: https://github.com/jxcore/jxcore .
+CL-Node is built on JXCore: https://github.com/jxcore/jxcore . **Update** Nubsia has halted development of JXCore and there's no guarantee the project will progress to provide a suitable and fully NodeJs compatible platform.
+This presents two options, one is to directly embed NodeJs or moving away from node to a more limited JavaScript environment such as Jerryscript.

 This project is **pre-alpha** and is therefore highly unstable.
 More documentation is to come.